ghaxx/akka-tests/scala-programming-questions.md

 * What is gained from using immutable objects?
 * What is tail recursion?
   * How does it differentiate from common recursion?
-  * What issues are there with tail recursive functions in the JVM?
+  * What issues are there with tail recursive functions in the JVM? (there's none in JVM)
   * How does the Scala compiler optimize a tail recursive function?
   * How do you ensure that the compiler optimizes the tail recursive function?
   * Can you tell what will be the result?